0xrwx/Smart-Home-React/README.md

 # Smart-Home-React
 This is react application for smart home lamp control.
-Currently not using any API
+Currently not using any API for dealing with hardware

 Every state changing is saving to json file, which used in this app as database of rooms